borntofrappe/borntofrappe/playground/Components/Skip to Content/README.md

 # Skip to Content

-- add as first element in the body

-## Usage notes
+## href

-Remember to specify a container element with an `id` attribute of `#content`, so that the anchor link connects to it.
+Link to the element with an `id` of `content`.

+## visually-hidden

+Hide the element from sight, but not from assistive technologies.

+Refer to [this article](https://css-tricks.com/inclusively-hidden/) for the property value pairs.